Midwood, Brooklyn: History

-The name "Midwood" derives from the Middle Dutch Midwout (middle woods; Modern Dutch: Midwoud), the name the settlers of New Netherland called the area of dense woodland midway between the towns of Boswyck (Bushwick) and Breuckelen (Brooklyn).
+The name "Midwood" derives from the Middle Dutch Midwout (middle woods; Modern Dutch: Midwoud), the name the settlers of New Netherland called the area of dense woodland midway between the towns of Boswyck (Bushwick) and Breukelen (Brooklyn).
 Jan Snedeker, Jan Stryker, and Tomys Swartwout solicited from Director-General Stuyvesant the right of settling together on a level area of wilderness (vlacke bosch, the flat bush), adjacent to the outlying farms at Breukelen and Nieuw Amersfoort.
 Through Swartwout's suggestion, the settlement was named the village of Midwout or Midwolde.
 In April 1655, Stuyvesant and the Council of New Netherland appointed Swartwout a schepen (magistrate), to serve with Snedeker and Adriaen Hegeman as the Court of Midwout.

 Later, it became part of old Flatbush, situated between the towns of Gravesend and Flatlands.

 Settlement was begun by the Dutch in 1652; they later gave way to the English, who conquered it in 1664, but the area remained rural and undeveloped for the most part until its annexation to the City of Brooklyn in the 1890s.
 It became more developed in the 1920s when large middle class housing tracts and apartment buildings were built.

-Many residents refer to Midwood as "Flatbush," or, erroneously, as being "part of Flatbush", an older and more established neighborhood and former township, which in the 19th century included modern Midwood.
+Many residents refer to Midwood as "Flatbush", or as being "part of Flatbush", an older and more established neighborhood and former township, which in the 19th century included modern Midwood.
 The usage of Flatbush to mean Midwood dates to the period when the neighborhood was first formed, and known as South Greenfield.

 Many also consider the nearby neighborhood of Fiske Terrace/Midwood Gardens to be part of Midwood, but, as in many cities, neighborhood boundaries in Brooklyn are somewhat fluid and poorly defined.